20+ Angular RxJS Interview Questions 2025: Observables, Subjects & Operators

 const observable = from(fetch('/api/data'));

-// This is a cold Observable - like Netflix
+// Cold Observable - like Netflix

 const cold$ = new Observable((subscriber) => {